Creating and Publishing a Listing

 If you want to submit your listing for approval but the option to Submit for Approval is disabled, check the following:

 • You completed the steps to configure the listing.
-See Configure a Listing.
+See Configure a listing.

 • You are the ACCOUNTADMIN or have the OWNERSHIP privilege for the data product attached to the listing.